16 Pyle Street,

 It was taken over on 2nd January 1961 by Isle of Wight Theatres and was re-named Savoy Cinema.
 In 1969, Star Cinemas Associated Holdings of Leeds took over and it was closed on 18th December 1982 with Ray Winstone in “Scum” and Bob Hoskins in “The Long Good Friday”.

 The Savoy Cinema was demolished in summer 1984 and Savoy Court flats are now on the site, with retail use (a furniture store) on the ground floor.
-Remembered by locals as their favourite, it was the biggest movie house on the island.
+Remembered by locals as their favourite, it was the biggest cinema on the island.

 Just login to your account and subscribe to this theater